mnao305/VRCFriendCheck/README.md

 You need to be logged in as a VRChat account to use this extension.
 When logging in, account information will not be sent or stored on servers other than this extension or VRChat official.

+Since the VRChat API used in this extension is based on [unofficial documentation](https://vrchatapi.github.io/) and it is unclear whether access to this API is officially granted, you use this app at your own risk.
-I am not responsible for any damage that occurs using this extension.
+The developer is not responsible for any damage caused by the use of this extension.

 I use Google Translate for translation.